kimmeld/DeepStackRekognitionShim/README.md

 # Introduction
 This tool is a shim which allows [AWS Rekognition](https://aws.amazon.com/rekognition/) to be used with [Blue Iris](https://blueirissoftware.com/).
-It works by exposing enough of the DeepStack API so that Blue Iris will work, the requests are then proxied to Rekognition and the response transformed to look like what DeepStack would respond with.
+It works by exposing enough of the DeepStack API so that Blue Iris' DeepStack will work, the requests are then proxied to Rekognition and the response transformed to look like what DeepStack would respond with.

 # Why?